Last Verified: 2023-12-19

 You can install IDL on your local workstation.
 The software is available for Linux, Mac and Windows.
 The IDL Analyst and IMSL libraries are not available on OS X as of July 2012.

-Only license administrators can download the IDL software from harrisgeospatial.com.
+Only license administrators can download the IDL software from nv5geospatialsoftware.com.
 General LC users can download the installer from the CZ Confluence page.
-If you do not see the installer you are looking for, please contact email@example.com.
+If you do not see the installer you are looking for, please contact firstname.lastname@example.org.

 If you have an account on the LC platforms, you can use the LLNL LC site license to process data generated on Livermore Computing resources.
-To access the LC license, the LC IDL license file must be placed on your local machine.
-The license file can be copied from /usr/global/tools/licservers/idl/idl.lic on any LC machine where IDL is installed.
-If you do not have an LC account, then please contact the LC Hotline to obtain one.